sartography/SpiffWorkflow/doc/bpmn/organization.rst

 We are not required to handle lanes in our application, but most of the time we'll probably want a way of filtering on lanes and selectively displaying tasks.
-In our sample application, we'll simple display which lane a task belongs to.
+In our sample application, we'll simply display which lane a task belongs to.

 .. code:: python